Indian Ballistic Missile Defence Programme: Swordfish LRTR

+Super Swordfish

+As per the Ministry of Defence, two units of VLRTR systems were accorded by the Union government under a memorandum of understanding between the National Technical Research Organisation and the IAF for the Indian Ballistic Missile Defence Programme.
+First unit was raised in 2017 and the system is operational.

 Deployment

-According to scientist V K Saraswat of DRDO the missiles will work in tandem to ensure a hit probability of 99.8 percent.
-On 6 May 2012, Dr V K Saraswat confirmed that Phase-I is complete and can be deployed to protect two Indian cities at a short notice.
-He also added that Phase-I is comparable to PAC-3 system.
+According to scientist V K Saraswat of the DRDO, the missiles will work in tandem to ensure a hit probability of 99.8 percent.
+On 6 May 2012, Dr V K Saraswat confirmed that Phase-I was complete and can be deployed to protect two Indian cities at a short notice.
+He also added that Phase-I was comparable with the PAC-3 system.

 New Delhi, the national capital, and Mumbai were selected for the ballistic missile defence shield.
 After successful implementation in Delhi and Mumbai, the system will be used to cover other major cities in the country.
 This shield can destroy incoming ballistic missiles launched from as far as 2500 km away.
 When the Phase II is completed and PDV is developed, the two anti-ballistic missiles can intercept targets from up to 5000 km both at exo and endo-atmospheric (inside the atmosphere) regions.

 In August 2017, the government cleared the allocation of 850 hectares of land in Alwar district and 350 hectares in Pali district of Rajasthan for setting up radars to track missiles to the DRDO.